OrbitalEnterprises/eve-esi-client/docs/AssetsApi.md

 Get corporation asset locations

 Return locations for a set of item ids, which you can get from corporation assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  ---  Requires one of the following EVE corporation role(s): Director  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#POST-/corporations/{corporation_id}/assets/locations/)
+Coordinates for items in hangars or stations are set to (0,0,0)  ---  Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java